Fluttrr/Anime-Auto-Renamer/README.md

 # What exactly does it do?
 It scans any folders you give as an argument for folders that contain video files.
 For every found folder it then scans for information you might want to have in a formatted file name, lets you check/edit it and then renames all files.
-It also organizes the whole folder, moving e.g. OVAs into an "/Extras/OVA" folder.
-I plan to make this optional later.
+It also optionally organizes the whole folder, moving e.g. OVAs into an "/Extras/OVA" folder.
 You can customize the naming patterns in the provided config, as well as some other things.
 It also works fine for regular shows.
 It currently does not support preserving individual episode names.